Modulation equation and SPDEs on unbounded domains: Introduction

 \subsection{SPDEs in weighted spaces on unbounded domains}

-The theory of higher order parabolic stochastic partial differential equations (SPDEs) on unbounded domains with translation invariant additive noise like space-time white noise is not that well studied, while for the wave equation with multiplicative noise there are many recent publications.
+The theory of higher order parabolic stochastic partial differential equations (SPDEs) on unbounded domains with translation invariant additive noise like space-time white noise is not that intensively studied in recent years. while for the wave equation with multiplicative noise there are many recent publications.
 See for example~\cite{Kho14, DaSS09, Dal09}.

+First publications for parabolic equations are \cite{Peszat1,Peszat2} but with exponential weights and \cite{Iwata} without using any weights in a distributional space.
+While \cite{Peszat1} can cover the case of real valued Ginzburg-Landau, Swift-Hohenberg is not covered.

-In older publications often only noise with a spatial cut off or a decay condition at infinity is treated, as for example by Eckmann and Hairer~\cite{EckHai2001}, where the cutoff is in real and in Fourier space, or by Funaki~\cite{Fun1995}.
+In many publications often only noise with a spatial cut off or a decay condition at infinity is treated, as for example by Eckmann and Hairer~\cite{EckHai2001}, where the cutoff is in real and in Fourier space, or by Funaki~\cite{Fun1995}.
 Furthermore, Rougemont \cite{Ro02} studied the stochastic Ginzburg-Landau using exponentially weighted spaces and relatively simple noise that is white in time, but bounded in space.

 In many examples, using trace class noise implies $L^2$-valued Wiener processes and thus a decay condition both of solutions and of the noise at infinity.
 This leads to $L^2$-valued solutions, as for example by Brzezniak and Li~\cite{BreLi2006} or by Kr\"uger and Stannat~\cite{KruSta2014}, where an integral equation is considered.
 In the next paragraph we will comment on the fact that a decay at infinity rules out the effect we want to study here using modulation equations.